doctorandrewbrown/community-appliances/README.md

 * Choose the Free Tiny Turtle plan.
 * Click the "Select Region" button and select a data centre from the dropdown.
 * Confirm the new database instance by clicking "Create instance" button.
-* The database url provided in the step above is then used as the value of the Heroku configvar named
+* The database url provided in the step above is then used as the value of the Heroku [configvars ](https://github.com/doctorandrewbrown/community-appliances/blob/main/README.md#heroku-configvars) variable named
 ```bash
 DATABASE_URL
 ```